Permits

 Mount Robson:

-• All backcountry campgrounds on the Berg Lake Trail in Mount Robson Provincial Park are 100% reservable from June 1 to September 30, however most of the Berg Lake Trail will remain closed for repairs during the 2023 season, except for the first 7 kilometres from the parking lot to Kinney Lake.
-14 sites at Kinney Lake Campground are available for reservations on a four-month rolling window.
+• All backcountry campgrounds on the Berg Lake Trail in Mount Robson Provincial Park are 100% reservable from June 1 to September 30, however it is anticipated that much of the Berg Lake Trail will remain closed for repairs during the 2024 season.

 • Online reservations only – $10 per person/night + $6 reservation fee.

-• Permits and reservations are not required for backcountry campgrounds on the Moose River Trail in Mount Robson Provincial Park.
+• Permits and reservations are not required for backcountry camping on the Moose River Trail in Mount Robson Provincial Park.

 All other Provincial Park backcountry campgrounds do not take reservations and have first-come first-served self-registration ranging from free to $10 per person/night.
 BC Parks Backcountry Registration System allows you to purchase a backcountry camping permit in advance for Akamina Creek campground and Lower Elk Lake campground.
 Although the system does not reserve a campsite, the system provides visitors the convenience of prepaying for their trip and not having to carry cash.